Soldier31/sea-canal/README.md

 This keeps repeating until it finds a pattern than matches or it has reaches an upper bound (which is passed in by the user).
 This is to ensure that it doesn't generate useless patterns.
-This is generally helpful; for this example, the pattern `[/7, *3, *3, /3, +2, *5, -6]` is not very meaningful, despite the fact that these numbers *could* technically be the first iteration of a sequence described by that pattern.
+This is generally helpful; for this example, the pattern `[/7, *3, *3, /3, +2, *5, -6]` is not very meaningful for the above sequence, despite the fact that these numbers *could* technically be the first iteration of such a pattern.

 To identify a pattern of a given length `n`, SeaCanal divides up the transitions into slices of size `n` (the last slice might be smaller, which is fine), and